leslie255/nvim-config/README.md

 They are supposed to be the fancy file and arrow icons, to use these icons you need Nerd Fonts, a special kind of font that supports these icons.

+> Why does it have a bunch of error messages?

+First check if you have followed the setup instructions.

+If you have, it's probably because the config is for older versions of NeoVim or the plugins and I haven't updated it yet.
+Check the latest update date, if it's over a few months then it's likely that, if you know what exactly is broken with the update please open an issue.

 ## Contributing
 ### Having troubles